Wolf3s/xbmc4xbox-python/python/Doc/library/multiprocessing.rst

       using :meth:`recv`.

       The object must be picklable.
-Very large pickles (approximately 32 MB+, though it depends on the OS) may raise a :exc:`ValueError` exception.
+Very large pickles (approximately 32 MB+, though it depends on the OS) may raise a ValueError exception.

    .. method:: recv()

       Return an object sent from the other end of the connection using :meth:`send`.
-Blocks until there is something to receive.
+Blocks until there its something to receive.
 Raises :exc:`EOFError` if there is nothing left to receive and the other end was closed.